tanmay-kapoor/purematch-challenge/README.md

 We also need to add an attribute 'created_at' which lets us know when the post was created.
 For this I have chosen the following flow:

-- When the databse is migrated to add the created_at field, it provides a default value of the current timestamp to all the existing posts.
+- When the database is migrated to add the created_at field, it provides a default value of the current timestamp to all the existing posts.
 Since we did not record this data in the previous version, I have chosen the creation date as the date since we started recording it.
 - We can also go a different way where we can keep this field as nullable and don't assign a default value to the existing entries.
 All new entries will have a creation date but the older entries will have a null value which can be display as "unknown" to the user.

 Since we can upload multiple photos along with a post, we need to use `multer.array` instead of `multer.single` to allow multiple files to be processed together.
 This required me to do changes to the middleware and add a `maxCount` variables which stores the maximum number of files that can be uploaded with each post.